 Friends are the family we choose for ourselves.
-But some friends can be a serious drain on your savings.
+But some friendships can be a serious drain on your savings.

 1.)
 Party every night

 It’s great to blow off steam with friends at a happy hour every once in a while.
 The keyword here, though, is “occasional.”
 Some friends struggle with that word.